Alternance

 Good to know

-- You are not eligible for CROUS scholarships.
-Please inform CROUS that you are enrolled in a work-study program.
+• It is not possible to receive the scholarship.
+Please notify CROUS that you are enrolled in a work-study program.

-- You are covered under the general social security system.
+• You are covered by the general social security system.

 Practical Information

-Montpellier Management ensures that its programs are aligned with the specific needs of various sectors.
-There are many reasons to choose a work-study program:
+Montpellier Management ensures that its programs meet the specific needs of different sectors of activity.
+There are many reasons to study through a work-study program:

 Thanks to the joint commitment of the student, the company, and Montpellier Management, work-study students can build their future by discovering the world of work while earning a nationally recognized degree.

-The Apprenticeship Contract is a work-study employment contract that allows the apprentice to alternate between training at Montpellier Management and practical work within a company, aiming to obtain a state-recognized professional qualification.
+The apprenticeship contract is a work-study contract that allows apprentices to pursue work-study training at Montpellier Management and in a company in order to acquire a professional qualification recognized by the State.

 For whom?

-- Those over 30 under specific conditions: persons with disabilities, termination of a previous apprenticeship contract, continuing studies through apprenticeship, project for business creation or takeover, and high-level athletes.
+• For those over 30 years of age, subject to certain conditions: persons with disabilities, termination of a previous apprenticeship contract, continuation of studies through apprenticeship, plans to start or take over a business, and high-level athletes.

-Any company subject to the apprenticeship tax, including public companies, local authorities, non-profit associations (Law 1901), temporary employment agencies, Public Industrial and Commercial Establishments (EPIC), liberal professions, and employer groups.
+Any company subject to the apprenticeship tax, including public companies, local authorities, associations governed by the 1901 law, temporary employment agencies, public industrial and commercial establishments (EPIC), liberal professions, and employer groups.

-- Fixed-term contract (CDD) with a duration at least equal to the length of the training program:
+• Fixed-term contract whose duration must be at least equal to the duration of the training program:

-Prépa-DCG 3 / Prpa-DSCG 2 / Professional License / Master 2 = 1 year - Permanent contract (CDI)
+DCG 3 prep course / DSCG 2 prep course / Professional bachelor’s degree / Master’s 2 = 1 year

-Full employee status, holder of a “student trades card,” apprentice.
+Full-time employee, holder of a “student trade card,” apprentice.

-The Professionalization Contract is a work-study employment contract that enables the trainee to acquire a professional qualification or to complement their initial training with an additional state-recognized qualification, with the goal of accessing a specific position within the company.
+The professional training contract is a work-study contract that allows the “trainee” to acquire a professional qualification or to supplement their initial training with an additional qualification recognized by the State, with a view to obtaining a specific position within the company.

 For whom?

-Any company subject to professional training contributions, including temporary employment agencies, Employer Groups for Integration and Qualification, Public Industrial and Commercial Establishments (EPIC), and private individual employers.
+Any company subject to vocational training funding, including temporary employment agencies, employer groups for integration and qualification, public industrial and commercial establishments (EPIC), and private employers.

-The contract must begin before the start of the training program.
+The contract must begin before the start of the training.

-Between 15% and 25% of the total duration of the contract is dedicated to training and assessments, included within working hours.
+15% to 25% of the total duration of the professional training contract is dedicated to teaching and assessments, included in working hours.
+This duration cannot be less than 150 hours or more than 455 hours (unless a sectoral agreement extends this duration beyond 25%).

-In the company, the student is supervised by a tutor, who can be either the employer or another company employee.
+In the workplace, the student is supervised by a mentor, who may be an employer or an employee of the company.

 Want to learn more about work-study programs?

-Discover the Work-Study Portal, a platform launched by the French Ministry of Labor, Health, Solidarity, and Families, designed to provide easy access to resources and services related to work-study training.
+Discover the Work-Study Portal, a website launched by the French Ministry of Labor, Health, Solidarity, and Families, designed to provide easy access to resources and services related to work-study training.

 Resources and Expertise to Help You Find Your Work-Study Opportunity